alusamuel/alu-shell/permissions/README.md

 [14-change_owner_and_group](./14-change_owner_and_group) - Write a script that changes the owner to vicent and the group owner to staff for all the files and directories in the working directory.

+[15-symbolic_link_permissions](./15-symbolic_link_permissions) - Write a script that changes the owner and the group owner of the file _hello to vincent and staff respectively.
+The file _hello is in the working directory
+The file _hello is a symbolic link